1technophile/OpenMQTTGateway/docs/prerequisites/board.md

 |Sonoff Basic|-|-|-|-|-|X|-|-|
 |RF WIFI GATEWAY|![](../img/OpenMQTTGateway_board_wifi_rf_gateway.png)|[receiving](https://1technophile.blogspot.com/2019/09/hack-of-rf-wifi-gateway-usb-stick.html)|-|-|-|-|-|-|

-'(*)' *So as to extend the number of RF protocols supported by the Sonoff RF Bridge you can apply an [hardware hack](https://1technophile.blogspot.com/2019/04/sonoff-rf-bridge-pilight-or-how-to.html), this way you will be able to use Pilight or RF2 gateway.*
+'(*)' *So as to extend the number of RF protocols supported by the Sonoff RF Bridge you can apply a [hardware hack](https://1technophile.blogspot.com/2019/04/sonoff-rf-bridge-pilight-or-how-to.html), this way you will be able to use RFm Pilight or RF2 gateway.*

 ## DIY boards
 The boards below need hardware [parts](parts.md) and electronic/hardware competencies.
 You have more possibilities of gateways combination, compared to off the shelves ones.